Bilibili Inc ADR (BILI) Stock: What the Analysts are Saying - News Heater

 Many brokerage firms have already submitted their reports for BILI stocks, with JP Morgan repeating the rating for BILI by listing it as a “Underweight.”
 The predicted price for BILI in the upcoming period, according to JP Morgan is $13 based on the research report published on July 27, 2023 of the current year 2023.

-During the last 5 trading sessions, BILI rose by +2.18%, which changed the moving average for the period of 200-days by -40.38% in comparison to the 20-day moving average, which settled at $13.59.
-In addition, Bilibili Inc ADR saw -42.70% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, BILI fell by -9.02%, which changed the moving average for the period of 200-days by -52.93% in comparison to the 20-day moving average, which settled at $13.55.
+In addition, Bilibili Inc ADR saw -46.35% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for BILI